redhat-italy/BPM-quickstarts/README.md

 BPM Suite 6 Quickstart lab used at the SKO FY16 Quickstart Lab

-This quickstarts consist of these projects:
+Quickstarts consist of these projects:

 ##assets